samsungsamiio/samsungsami.io/source/sami/advanced-features/develop-rules-for-devices.md

 With this call you can test-run the [Actions](#actions) associated with the Rule, using the Rule ID (`ruleId`{:.param}).

+Any testable Actions will actually be sent to your device, so be prepared!
+{:.warning}

 An Action is testable if the definition of the Action is static.
 This means:

 * There is no device [defined by a "matched" selector](#define-a-source-device) (i.e., the device is defined dynamically by a condition matched).